 In a value-based care model, you are truly the focus.
 You and your entire healthcare team look at your needs individually and create a plan to treat your conditions and prevent future complications.

 Prevention is key to value-based care and better overall health.
 Instead of providing reactive care, this model emphasizes proactive care.
 Next time you are with your doctor, he or she may ask you if you’ve had your annual flu shot or if you’ve gotten regular health screenings.
 This can help you detect problems in their earliest stages and live a healthier, happier life.
 Regular check ups and good health habits not only help you stay healthy but also prevent the need for costly treatments down the road.

 Does value-based care really save money?

-Patients are paying more and more for their healthcare as high deductible plans become more prevalent, and price is a major consideration when looking for doctors or treatments, so it benefits you as a patient to seek out healthcare systems that are actively working to keep costs as low as possible.
+Patients are paying more and more for their healthcare as high deductible plans become more prevalent, and price is a major consideration when looking for doctors or treatments.
+So, it benefits you as a patient to seek out healthcare systems that are actively working to keep costs as low as possible.
 Although value-based care does focus on reducing costs, it doesn’t mean “cheap” healthcare and it certainly doesn’t mean cutting corners or taking shortcuts.
-It simply means being aware of some of the things that cost patients the most money, like hospital admissions, trips to the emergency room or brand-name medications, and using a comprehensive approach to overall patient health to keep those costs down.
+It simply means being aware of some of the things that cost patients the most money, like hospital admissions, trips to the emergency room, unnecessary testing, surgical locations or brand-name medications, and using a comprehensive approach to overall patient health to keep those costs down.